Density-driven higher-order topological phase transitions in amorphous solids: Models and Method

-The random lattice is the lack of the translation invariance, thus, to characterize the higher-order topological phases of the random lattice, we will employ the real-space topological invariant quadrupole moment, which has been proposed in two previous works \cite{PhysRevB.100.245134,PhysRevB.100.245135}.
+The random lattice lacks translation invariance, thus, to characterize the higher-order topological phases of the random lattice, we will employ the real-space topological invariant quadrupole moment, which has been proposed in two previous works \cite{PhysRevB.100.245134,PhysRevB.100.245135}.
 The real-space quadrupole moment is given by \cite{PhysRevB.100.245134,PhysRevB.100.245135,PhysRevB.101.195309,PhysRevLett.125.166801,PhysRevResearch.2.012067}

 where $\hat{U}\equiv \exp [i2\pi \hat{X}\hat{Y}/N]$ with $\hat{X}$ ($\hat{Y}$) the position operator.
-The matrix $\Psi _{occ}$ is the eigenvectors of occupied states, such that $\Psi _{occ}\Psi_{occ}^{\dagger }$ is the projector to the occupied subspace.
+The matrix $\Psi _{\rm{occ}}$ is the eigenvectors of occupied states, such that $\Psi _{\rm{occ}}\Psi_{\rm{occ}}^{\dagger }$ is the projector to the occupied subspace.
 The case with $q_{xy}=0$ corresponds to the topological trivial phase, and $q_{xy}=0.5$ corresponds to the higher-order topological phase.
-It is noted that Ono \emph{et al}. indicated that the validity of the real-space quadrupole moment proposed by two previous works is still under doubt \cite{PhysRevB.100.245133}.
+It is noted that Ono \emph{et al}. indicated that the validity of the real-space quadrupole moment proposed by two previous works is still under discussion \cite{PhysRevB.100.245133}.
 In fact, to define a satisfactory real-space quadrupole moment is a difficult task.
 Despite the fact that the real-space formula of the bulk quadrupole moment has been applied to the study of higher-order topological insulators, it is worth defining a satisfactory formulation of the bulk quadrupole moment in future works.
-In addition, another appropriate way to characterize the higher-order topological phase is to adopt the existence of the corner states as a working definition \cite{PhysRevB.99.085406,PhysRevLett.126.146802,PhysRevB.104.245302}.
-In the following calculation, we employ the quantized quadrupole moment ($q_{xy}=0.5$) as well as the existence of the corner states as a criterion to characterize the higher-order topological phase.
+In addition, another appropriate way to characterize the higher-order topological phase is to adopt the existence of corner states as a working definition \cite{PhysRevB.99.085406,PhysRevLett.126.146802,PhysRevB.104.245302}.
+In the following calculation, we employ the quantized quadrupole moment ($q_{xy}=0.5$) as well as the existence of corner states as criteria to characterize the higher-order topological phase.
+Note that it has been proved that the quantization of the quadrupole moment can be protected by chiral symmetry and particle-hole symmetry \cite{PhysRevLett.125.166801}.